Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo.

 Variations to this albondigas recipe

-Chicken broth is the base used when making this Mexican soup, but vegetable or beef are also tasty options.
+Chicken broth is used when making this Mexican soup, but vegetable or beef broth are variations that are also tasty.

 Another common way to add flavor to this soup is to incorporate fresh mint in the meat mix.
 Mint adds a fresh depth of flavor, which tastes scrumptious!